-LSD Installation only (LSD not purchased from Diff Lab) - $299 plus GST
+LSD Installation only (LSD not purchased from Diff Lab) - $399

-Differential Ring and Pinion Lapping - $190 plus GST
+Differential Ring and Pinion Lapping (takes 1 week) - $199

 Re-Stocking Fee - 15% of item's listed value

 Differentials which are dirty, oily or greasy will attract a cleaning fee.
 Differentials which are not drained will attract an oil disposal fee.
-Differentials which are too rusty to work on require a 24 hour rust removal bath and will attract a $99 fee.
-If you require the removal of a ring and pinion from a differential this will attract a disassembly fee.
+Differentials which are too rusty to work on require a 24 hour rust removal bath and will attract a fee.
+If you require the removal of a ring and pinion from a differential this will attract a small disassembly fee.
 The disassembly fee includes disposal of the case and other items which are unused.
 Items which are special-ordered at your request and are no longer wanted will attract a 15% re-stocking fee.
 If you attend the workshop to deliver a differential when I am not present, and demand I attend to hold a discussion, there will be a call out fee.
 I am not always at the workshop and there are no unplanned visits from customers.
 Deliveries can be made at any time during business hours whether I am there or not.

 Diff Lab offers free packaging for freight, with no handling charges.
 Differentials are plastic wrapped, bubbled wrapped, with protective foam added on the cooling fins, all free of charge.
 Diff Lab can organise courier pickups of differentials at no extra charge on top of the freight cost.

 Diff Lab's focus is the assembly of racing differentials with custom and aftermarket limited slip units.
 Diff Lab can repair blown and noisy differentials also, but there is risk carried by the customer in doing so.
-168L/LW differentials fitted to 1-series, 2-series and 3-series 4 cylinder vehicles have a design flaw which leads to premature bearing failure, ring and pinion failure, and spider gear failure.
+168/188/L/LW differentials fitted to 1-series, 2-series and 3-series BMWs may suffer from premature bearing failure, ring and pinion failure, and spider gear failure.
 Diff Lab can replace the bearings in these units with new OEM parts.
-The design flaw remains, and the differential may fail again.
+The differential may fail again.
 If the ring and pinion is badly worn, the metal contamination may spoil the new bearings.
 This is not a manufacturing defect in the bearings.
 Diff Lab takes no responsibility if the differential suffers bearing failure again.
-The customer has been warned up-front of the design flaw, and accepts responsibility for the differential.
+The customer has been warned up-front of the issue, and accepts responsibility for the differential.
 188L/LW differentials suffer from premature ball bearing failure, and excessive ring and pinion wear, though not as frequently as the 168L/LW units.
-It is possible to strengthen the carrier bearings in these 188LW units with upgraded taper bearings.
-The problematic pinion ball bearings remain and these are not covered by any kind of warranty, as they are a known point of failure.
-The customer is warned up front about differentials fitted with ball bearings.
+It is possible to strengthen only the carrier bearings in these 188LW units with upgraded taper bearings.
+The problematic pinion ball bearings remain and these are not covered by any kind of warranty if the heavily worn ring and pinion is contaminating the oil.
+The customer is warned up-front about differentials fitted with ball bearings.